 Counseling Psychology Prospective Students

-We are delighted that you are interested in learning more about the APA-accredited doctoral program in Counseling Psychology (CPSY) at The University of Memphis (U of M).
+We are delighted that you are interested in learning more about the APA-accredited doctoral program in Counseling Psychology (CPSY) in the Department of Counseling, Educational Psychology and Research at the University of Memphis (UofM)!

-Memphis is a robust urban city in western Tennessee.
-It is the second largest city in the state with a population close to one million people.
-Memphis has an international airport, numerous museums (e.g., the National Civil Rights Museum, Stax Museum, the Pink Palace Museum, the Brooks Museum), and social attractions (e.g., Graceland, the Memphis Zoo, Beale St., the Pyramid, the Greater Memphis Greenline, Shelby Farms Park).
+Memphis is a robust city in west Tennessee.
+It is the second largest city in the state with a metropolitan population of more than 1.3 million people.
+Memphis has numerous museums (e.g., the National Civil Rights Museum, Stax Museum, the Pink Palace Museum, the Brooks Museum) and social attractions (e.g., Graceland, the Memphis Zoo, Beale St., the Pyramid, the Greater Memphis Greenline, Shelby Farms Park).
 Memphis is famous for its BBQ and music.
 Memphis is also home to Fed-Ex and the world-renowned St. Jude Children's Research Hospital.

-The CPSY program has eight core faculty members: Sara Bridges, Sue Lease, Richard Lightsey, Laura Marks, Elin Ovrebo, Rosie Phillips Bingham, Chrisann Schiro-Geist, and Douglas Strohmer.
+The CPSY program has six core faculty members: Ashley Batastini, Sara Bridges, Sue Lease, Richard Lightsey, Rosie Phillips Davis, and Chrisann Schiro-Geist.
 We pride ourselves on our faculty's involvement in our students' success.
 We also value and embrace our faculty's diverse research interests, including assessment, sexuality, international issues, race/ethnicity, microaggressions, resilience, disability, and incarcerated populations.

 We are extremely proud of our focus on multicultural and social justice.
 We strive